What about Cloud-Native applications?

 The Twelve-Factor App (a collection of patterns that are closely related to microservices approaches) is also considered a requirement for cloud-native application architectures.

 For detailed guidance on how to design and develop cloud-native applications, read the following free e-books:

 - Architecting Cloud-Native .NET Applications for Azure

 - .NET Microservices: Architecture for containerized .NET applications.

 The most important factor to consider if you migrate a full application to the cloud-native model is that you must rearchitect to a microservices-based architecture.
-This clearly requires a significant investment in development because of the large refactoring process involved.
+This approach clearly requires a significant investment in development because of the large refactoring process involved.
 This option usually is chosen for mission-critical applications that need new levels of scalability and long-term agility.
 But, you could start moving toward cloud-native by adding microservices for just a few new scenarios, and eventually refactor the application fully as microservices.
-This is an incremental approach that is the best option for some scenarios.
+This step is an incremental approach that is the best option for some scenarios.

 What about microservices?

 Understanding microservices and how they work is important when you are considering cloud-native applications for your organization.

 The microservices architecture is an advanced approach that you can use for applications that are created from scratch or when you evolve existing applications toward cloud-native applications.
 You can start by adding a few microservices to existing applications to learn about the new microservices paradigms.
 But clearly, you need to architect and code, especially for this type of architectural approach.